nogibjj/SalesReport_YCLiu/README.md

   <img width="1035" alt="ScheduledDatapipeline" src="https://github.com/nogibjj/DatabricksPipeline_YCliu/assets/46064664/dd3670d8-74b8-4394-86f0-8e8972a21531">

-3. **Github actions setup for continuous integration**
-  <br>b. _.github/workflows/main.yml_: Quality control actions are triggered when pushed/ pulled to main branch.
-After setting up the environment, actions of **installing packages**, **testing**,would be executed in order (specified in Makefile).

-4. **Other files for development environment settings**
+3. **Other files for development environment settings**
-  <br>c. _.gitignore_: specify file names to ignore.
+   <br>b. _.gitignore_: specify file names to ignore.
-  <br>d. _requirements.txt_: list of required packages for the project.

-6. **Description of the project**
+4. **Description of the project**
-   <br>e. _README.md_: THIS FILE, explaining the purpose and structure of the directory, with example output and screenshots of scheduled execition.
+   <br>c. _README.md_: THIS FILE, explaining the purpose and structure of the directory, with example output and screenshots of scheduled execition.